 In Massachusetts, you typically need to have suffered more than $2,000 in medical damages to have a valid pain and suffering claim.
 Though there are rare exceptions to this rule, know that getting compensation for PTSD without co-occurring physical injuries is extremely difficult.

 When You Need Legal Representation After a Crash, We’re Here to Help

-At Jason Stone Injury Lawyers, we represent people hurt in crashes caused by others’ negligence.
+At Jason Stone Injury Lawyers, we represent people hurt in crashes caused by others’ negligence, even if they have no insurance.
 If you or a loved one has been injured in a crash, we’ll work closely with you to determine the extent of all your damages, including pain, suffering, and PTSD.